 Cozy up in a Lodge

-For those looking to combine winter wilderness and luxury, there are several cozy getaways across the state.
+For those looking to combine outdoor adventure and luxury, there are several cozy getaways across the state.
 In the eastern foothills of the Cascade Mountains, you’ll find Suncadia Resort near Cle Elum.
 Spend the day ice skating, tubing, or cross-country skiing before heading to the lodge to enjoy the all-year heated outdoor pool, or kick back in the cedarwood wet sauna and aromatherapy steam room.

 An easy escape from Seattle, the Salish Lodge & Spa perches on a forested cliff edge next to Snoqualmie Falls, a 269-foot cascade that looks even more magical surrounded by snow.

 For cross-country ski lovers, there is no better place than Sun Mountain Lodge in Winthrop.
-As the largest destination cross-country ski resort in the nation, its guests have access to over 130 miles of groomed trails and powdery snow.
+As the largest destination cross-country ski resort in the nation, guests have access to 130+ miles of groomed trails.
 Other winter fun at the lodge includes sleigh rides, top-class snowshoeing trails, and guided backcountry adventures.

 Lace Up Ice Skates